Paul Hardcastle – ’19’

 Paul Hardcastle - '19'

 I can vouch for Paul Hardcastle’s ’19’ being huge in 1985.
 As to why it was huge, my small child brain didn’t get it at the time and my slightly bigger adult brain still doesn’t get it now.
-Perhaps the mainstream chart punter wanted electronic beats but something simpler and less brainy than New Order.
+Its title facticle was certainly impactful and emotive.
+Musically, perhaps the mainstream chart punter wanted synth riffs and electronic beats but something simpler and less brainy than New Order.
 Another live possibility is ‘novelty record’.

 Whatever it was that took it to number one, ’19’ just bores me.
 I can’t imagine it was fun for anyone in 1985 who had a stammer either.